Liquidity, Going Concern and Management's Plans

-The Company incurred a net loss of approximately $2,239,000 and $1,832,000 for the three months ended March 31, 2017 and 2016, respectively.
-The Company will continue to incur losses until such time as it can bring a sufficient number of approved products to market and sell them with margins sufficient to offset expenses.
+The Company incurred net losses of approximately $3,721,000 and $4,842,000 for the nine months ended September 30, 2018 and 2017, respectively.
+The Company will continue to incur losses until it can sell a sufficient enough volume of the DenerveX System with margins sufficient to offset expenses.

-To date, the Company’s sole source of funds has been from the issuance of debt and equity.
+To date, the Company’s primary source of funds has been from the issuance of debt and equity.

-As discussed in Note 4, in February 2017, the Company obtained $2,618,060, net of fees, in a private equity financing.
-The Company will require additional cash in 2017 and is exploring other fundraising options for 2017.
+The Company will require additional cash in 2018 and is currently exploring other fundraising options.
 No assurances can be provided regarding the success of such efforts.
-Furthermore, if the Company is unable to raise sufficient financing in 2017, it could be required to undertake initiatives to conserve its capital resources, including delaying or suspending the development of its technology.
-These matters raise substantial doubt about the Company’s ability to continue as a going concern.
+Furthermore, if the Company is unable to raise sufficient financing in 2018, it could be required to undertake initiatives to conserve its capital resources, including delaying or suspending the launch of its product outside the United States and seeking FDA approval to sell its product in the United States.
+Delaying or suspending these initiatives would raise substantial doubt about the Company’s ability to continue as a going concern.

-The condensed consolidated financial statements do not include any adjustments to the carrying amounts of its assets or liabilities that might be necessary should the Company be unable to continue as a going concern.
+The financial statements do not include any adjustments to the carrying amounts of its assets or liabilities that might be necessary should the Company be unable to continue as a going concern.

 The entire disclosure when substantial doubt is raised about the ability to continue as a going concern.
 Includes, but is not limited to, principal conditions or events that raised substantial doubt about the ability to continue as a going concern, management's evaluation of the significance of those conditions or events in relation to the ability to meet its obligations, and management's plans that alleviated or are intended to mitigate the conditions or events that raise substantial doubt about the ability to continue as a going concern.